Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - Normally, this is from a higher level language to a lower level language
   - C to assembly/C++ to assembly

+- For GCC, you can invoke the C compiler using `gcc` and the C++ compiler using `g++`.
+  - Toolchains for cross compilers are prefixed to keep them from conflicting with other toolchains, such as [rx-elf-gcc](https://github.com/geappliances/build-tools.kpit-rx-8.3.0.202305-gdb-12.1-linux-rev2/tree/master/bin)

 - A cross compiler generates binary code for an architecture different from the build computer.
   - These exist because its impossible or impractical to compile on the target architecture.

-- For GCC, you can invoke the C compiler using `gcc` and the C++ compiler using `gcc`.
-  - Toolchains for cross compilers are prefixed to keep them from conflicting with other toolchains, such as [rx-elf-gcc](https://github.com/geappliances/build-tools.kpit-rx-8.3.0.202305-gdb-12.1-linux-rev2/tree/master/bin)

 - `gcc -S` invokes the preprocessor and compiler.
 Results in assembly.
-- The option `-o <filename>` specifies the output filename.
+- The option `gcc -o <filename>` specifies the output filename.

 ---